Are you an adviser? Go to Unbiased Pro

 What is national insurance?

-There are different ‘classes’ of NI, and the class you pay depends on your employment status and the amount you earn.
+There are different ‘classes’ of national insurance, and the class you pay depends on your employment status and the amount you earn.

 How does national insurance work?

-To pay NI, you need an NI number, which ensures that any contributions you make are only recorded against your name.
+To pay national insurance, you need an NI number, which ensures any contributions you make are only recorded against your name.

 It can be found on payslips, your P60, letters about tax, pensions or benefits, and in the NI section of your personal tax account.